Charlie Manuel: Managerial record

-Personal life
+Personal life and health

 Manuel has survived a heart attack, quadruple bypass surgery, a blocked and infected colon, and kidney cancer.
 During his time with the Indians, he worked in the dugout with a colostomy bag beneath his jacket.

 Manuel's mother June died on October 10, 2008, at age 87, in Buena Vista, Virginia.
 She had suffered a heart attack earlier in the week.

 In 2015, he was married to his wife, Melissa "Missy" Martin.
 He lives with his wife in Florida.
 He has two children, Chuck and Julie; three step-children, Collin, Hailey and Allie; and five grandchildren.

+On September 16, 2023, Manuel suffered a stroke during surgery.
+Manuel survived the stroke and was released from ICU two days later.
+The following day, he tweeted a message of gratitude for all those supporting him, and for the efforts of Lakeland (FL) Regional Health medical staff.